RestaurantChainBSU/backend/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/RestaurantChainBSU/backend?branch=main)](https://bettercodehub.com/)

-This is the repository containing the API of an resturant chain.
+This is the repository containing the API of an restaurant chain.
 The project as a whole consists of a website, a mobile app, and this API.

 ## Build
 * Build docker container with app: